 Why do my logo colors look different on different screens?

-The answer is a little complicated, but first thing – think of buying a television.
-Think of that wall of illuminated flat screens, glowing in the back of Best Buy or wherever you get your electronics.
-They all have different features and different technology – sure, they are all TVs, but Sony does it differently than Samsung.
+The answer is a little complicated, but first think of buying a television.
+Picture that wall of illuminated flat screens glowing in the back of Best Buy or wherever you get your electronics.
+They all have different features and different technology.
+Sure, they are all TVs, but Sony does it differently than Samsung.

-Keep that image in your head while you read – the different way things appear on those TVs – some things are bright, some muted, crisp, clean, fuzzy, vivid, dizzying.
+Keep that image in your head while you read.
+Think about how things appear on those TVs — some bright, some muted, some crisp and clean, others fuzzy, vivid, or even a little dizzying.

 What is Color?